raspberrypi/documentation/remote-access/vnc/README.md

 ### Establishing a direct connection

-Direct connections are quick and simple providing you're joined to the same private local network as your Raspberry Pi (for example, a wired or Wi-Fi network at home, school or in the office).
+Direct connections are quick and simple providing you're joined to the same private local network as your Raspberry Pi (for example, a wired or wireless network at home, at school, or in the office).

-- On your Raspberry Pi (using Terminal or via SSH) use [these instructions](../ip-address.md) or run `ifconfig` to discover your private IP address.
+- On your Raspberry Pi (using a terminal window or via SSH) use [these instructions](../ip-address.md) or run `ifconfig` to discover your private IP address.

 - On the device you'll use to take control, download VNC Viewer.
 For best results, use the [compatible app](https://www.realvnc.com/download/viewer/) from RealVNC.